 The way you speak is the result of the way you think.
 That is, your thought process is reflected in how you express and communicate yourself through the means of language.
 Therefore, the more of a freethinking person you are, the more your speech will reflect your mind.
 On the contrary, the more manipulated your thinking is, the less you will be able to speak out your mind — because, in a sense, it is not yours.

 How much of a freethinker do you think you actually are?
-The majority of people are almost not at all.
-Their ideas and opinions on the most important issues in life don’t sprout out of their own personal experience and understanding, but are just a result of the conditioning they had to undergo during their upbringing.
-In other words, they have been brainwashed to blindly believe ideologies and follow dogmas handed down to them from tradition through — just to name a few examples — school, church, and the mainstream media.
+The majority of people aren’t much: Their ideas and opinions on the most important issues in life don’t sprout from their own personal experience and understanding, but are just a result of the conditioning they had to undergo during their upbringing.
+In other words, they have been brainwashed to accept and follow dogmas that were forced upon them by tradition through — just to name a few examples — school, religion, and the mainstream media.

 Give this a thought: If your thinking is actually controlled and bounded within a tiny mental box, how much freedom of speech and expression do you actually possess?